 Custom Field Groups

 When adding custom fields, you'll have the additional option to create custom field groups.
 These groups can be used as a way to arrange custom fields visually and keep fields that are related to a particular theme or topic together when viewing or editing records.
-To create a new group, look for the Actions menu in the upper right, click, and then select "Create a Custom Field Group" from the menu.
+To create a new group, click on the Custom Field Groups tab.

 This will bring up a form where you can enter information for your new group.